intel/xpumanager/docs/sphinx/xpu-smi/ps.rst

 .. option:: -d <deviceId>, --device <deviceId>, --id <deviceId>

    The device ID or PCI BDF address.
+Accepts a comma-separated list to list processes from several devices at once (e.g., ``-d 0,1,4``).
 If not specified, processes from all GPUs are listed.

 Examples
 --------